 As a result of health concerns, consumer awareness of trans fat has grown and demands for healthier options have risen.
-Additionally, government enforced regulations have been introduced to minimize the consumption of the fats by the public.
+Additionally, government-enforced regulations have been introduced to minimize the consumption of fats by the public.

 The food industry has responded to the demands for healthier fats in commercial food products by using alternatives and reducing the quantity of trans fat in food.